 - Component Name: Enter a name for the component. - Input Width: Select an input bit width from the pulldown menu.
 The valid range is 4-16. - Signed Input Data: Selects Signed or Unsigned input data. - Output Width: Full arithmetic precision is carried throughout the filter but the output port may be truncated.
 This parameter selects the number of bits to bring out of the filter.
-The valid range depends on factors such as coefficient width, data width, and the number of taps.
+The valid range depends on x8513 factors such as coefficient width, data width, number of taps, and Trim Empty ROMs.